 The technology to be employed by the project activity includes the total replacement of the open primary lagoon at the project activity sites with positive pressure covered lagoon "cells," creating ambient temperature anaerobic digesters.
-The system will be comprised of identical cells with sufficient combined capacity to create an adequate Hydraulic Retention Time (HRT).
+The system will be comprised of one or more cells with sufficient capacity to create an adequate Hydraulic Retention Time (HRT).
+The digester's size will be based on each farm's potential animal capacity.
 Each cell will use a liner affixed to a reinforced outer concrete frame.
 The outer cover consists of a synthetic UV-treated multi-layer membrane, which is also fastened to the frame.
 The liner and cover will be sealed together.
 The cells have been designed to enable solids residue removal without breaking seal and the biogas from each cell can be independently sectioned off.
 Maintenance and repairs can be made to one cell without affecting operation of the other cells.
 All cell components will be sourced from in-country manufacturers.
+Processed effluent from the lagoon cells will be routed to the clarification lagoon(s) and captured gas will be routed to a flare and/or other renewable energy equipment (e.g., heaters) to be combusted.